abcordova/OsmiumMine.Core/README.md

 OsmiumMine's database feature provides a schemaless dynamic database to store any kind of data and allows convenient querying and modification.

-See the [REST API documentation](docs/rest_api.md) for detailed information on OsmiumMine's remote database and security rules and remote API access.

 #### Security rules

 If your application requires data in a database